 UMN and/or host-country student(s) in research activities (student travel allowable, but not required).

 Applications for the 2018 funding cycle have closed.
-Please check back for future opportunities.
+The next RFP is expected in Spring 2019.

 Planting Seeds to Grow Global Collaborations